ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

     * At the end of the last stage of this work by [Ricardo Vargas](https://github.com/ricardoevvargas).
 1. The publication fee for this [data article](http://researchdata.springernature.com/posts/data-articles-what-are-they-and-how-can-they-benefit-me) (US$ 2,490), charged by [Scientific Data (Springer Nature)](https://www.nature.com/sdata), will be paid by Petrobras;
     * This definition was announced [here](https://github.com/ricardoevvargas/data-articles-3w-dataset/discussions/8);
-    * The [3W Project](https://github.com/petrobras/3W) is one of the main projects of the Petrobras' program called [Conexões para Inovação - Módulo Open Lab](https://tecnologia.petrobras.com.br/modulo-open-lab);
+    * The [3W Project](https://github.com/petrobras/3W) is one of the main projects of the Petrobras' program called [Connections for Innovation  - Open Lab Module](https://tecnologia.petrobras.com.br/modulo-open-lab);
     * The publication of this [data article](http://researchdata.springernature.com/posts/data-articles-what-are-they-and-how-can-they-benefit-me) is essential for the development and success of the [3W Project](https://github.com/petrobras/3W).
 1. A copy of the [3W Dataset ***2.0.0***](https://github.com/petrobras/3W/tree/main/dataset) will be deposited at [Figshare](https://figshare.com/) under the [CC-BY](https://creativecommons.org/licenses/by/4.0/) license during this [data article](http://researchdata.springernature.com/posts/data-articles-what-are-they-and-how-can-they-benefit-me) submission process;
     * The [3W Dataset ***2.0.0***](https://github.com/petrobras/3W/tree/main/dataset) is already licensed with [CC-BY](https://creativecommons.org/licenses/by/4.0/).
 Details [here](https://github.com/petrobras/3W/blob/main/dataset/LICENSE-CC-BY);